learn-co-curriculum/phase-1-embedded-videos-lab/README.md

 ## Introduce Embedded Videos

-The `video` tag, similar to `img`, can display video files stored locally (i.g. in a 'videos' folder within your website) or videos from somewhere else on the internet.
+The `video` tag, similar to `img`, can display videos from files stored locally (i.e. saved on your computer or in the same directory as your `html` file) or videos from somewhere else on the internet.

-Like `img` tags, `video` tags can contain a `src` attribute pointed to the file we want to play.
-This file could be accessed using a _relative_, local folder path, or an _absolute_ URL path.
+Like `img` tags, `video` tags can contain a `src` attribute pointing to the file we want to play.
 However, the `src` attribute is optional for `video` tags.
 Alternatively, the `video` tag is designed so that it can _wrap_ around multiple, separate `source` tags.
 A basic `video` element, complete with source tags would look like this: